kubedb/cli/docs/snapshot.md

 type: Opaque
 ```

 Now, you can create a Snapshot tpr using this secret.
-Following parameters are availble for `Azure` backend.
+Following parameters are available for `Azure` backend.

 | Parameter     | Description                                                                     |
 |---------------|---------------------------------------------------------------------------------|